IshanMehta115/Applied-Cryptography/Assignment-2/Traid-HASH/README.md

 ## Security Note

-The TRIAD cipher is designed to be lightweight, and its use in cryptographic hashing should follow best practices to ensure security.<br>
+The TRIAD cipher is designed to be lightweight, and its use in cryptographic hashing should follow best practices to ensure security.
-**Although the algorithm is correct.
-It is advised to not use it in real-life.**